zodern/meteor-pure-admin/README.md

 ## Customizable

 Pure Admin doesn't do any admin things on it's own.
 Instead it makes it possible to create an isolated admin panel.
 Everything is added by packages or using the API.
-If you don't use MongoDB, for example, you can add a package to view data in the database you are using and override PureAdmin.isAdmin function.
+If you don't use MongoDB, for example, you can add a package to view data in the database you are using and override the PureAdmin.isAdmin function.

 # Use